Fecal Incontinence: What to Expect

 - Issues in the anal sphincter can also be the cause as it loses its ability to function well and hold feces in efficiently.

-- Parasites can also be the cause of your fur-baby's fecal incontinence.
+- Parasites can also be the cause of your dog's fecal incontinence.
 Intestinal parasites can cause diarrhea and damage to the rectal muscles.

 - Other causes can be because of infections involving the anal glands, dietary problems, side effects of certain medications.